 \subsection{Head-on Collision of Solitary Waves}

 To further validate our numerical model, we simulate the head-on collision of two solitary waves and compare with experimental data from~\cite{wave_interactions}.
-This test has already been used previously to validate various wave models in~\cite[Section~4.2]{DUTYKH20113035} and~\cite[Section~5.2.1]{DUTYKH_CLAMOND_MILEWSKI_MITSOTAKIS_2013}.
+This test has already been used previously to validate various wave models as in~\cite[Section~4.2]{DUTYKH20113035} or~\cite[Section~5.2.1]{DUTYKH_CLAMOND_MILEWSKI_MITSOTAKIS_2013}.

 The computational domain in the $x$-direction is $[-10, 10]$, chosen sufficiently large to avoid boundary effects on the region of interest.
 As in the previous test, the domain is uniformly extended in the $y$-direction for the two-dimensional code, with vanishing cross-derivative terms.
 The initial condition consists of two solitary waves: one with amplitude $A = 0.01077$ centered at $x = 0.4$ moving rightward, and another with amplitude $A = 0.01195$ centered at $x = 1.195$ moving leftward.
 The simulation begins at $t = \SI{18.5}{s}$ to match the experimental timing.